265866/wireguard-install/README.md

 The add arg will output the files wg0-client-(name).conf  wg0-client-(name).png
 In the root directory.
 The .conf file will be the client configuration file, and the .png file will be the client configuration QR code.

+(The remove arg will remove these files, should the user exist.)